… or a glossy keyboard attack!

 I’ve fixed it like in a CPC job

-Once PCB was fixed and case ready I could start working with keyboard fixes.
+Once PCB was fixed and the case ready I could start working with keyboard fixes.
 Obviously to allow me to type like a PRO 🙂

 First I had to clean ’em all.
 Obviously, all keys lost its original shine.